angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 protection slots within the pile.

-For any of the above examples you can reduce the cost drastically by using the free cyclers Street Wraith}} and/or Edge of Autumn.
+For any of the above examples you can reduce the cost drastically by using the free cyclers Street Wraith and/or Edge of Autumn.
 There are also some interesting tricks we can utilise where the card {{Brainstorm}} is one of the cantrips within our hand however we will cover those in another chapter.